-- START BY...UVA uses the Workday system for reimbursements. - If you have Workday Access: If you can log into Workday using your UVA credentials you can create an expense report and submit your own reimbursements.
-Instructions on creating an expense report can be found here: https://uvafinance.virginia.edu/resources/create-expense-report-qrg - If you do not have Workday Access: For those students that do not have Workday access you must fill out the Non-Employee Reimbursement Form and send itemized receipts to both Anita (adb5y@virginia.edu) and Tracy (tlb3v@virginia.edu) to have them process your reimbursement.
-A valid workstring must be included with the documentation you submit (your PI or Lab Manager will have this information).
-If you have never received a reimbursement payment you will have to register in PaymentWorks (Anita or Tracy must start this process and you will be sent a link to complete the registration) before your reimbursement can be started in Workday.
-Please contact Tracy or Anita with any questions regarding reimbursements. - PLANE TICKETS: For plane tickets you are more than welcome to use one of the department p-cards, but you are not allowed to physically take the p-card, so you should bring a laptop with you to Tracy or Anita's desk in the Main BME Office.
-Alternatively, you can ask Tracy or Anita for the contact information for one of our approved travel agency contacts, where they have these p-cards on file and can easily make their travel arrangements and then those will automatically be charged to the p-card. - CONFERENCE REGISTRATION: For conference registrations it is highly recommended to use a p-card (follow same instructions as stated above for plane tickets). - HOTEL ACCOMMODATIONS: For accommodation p-card is not available as they cannot pay for accommodation in advance.
+- START BY...UVA uses the Workday system for reimbursements. - o If you have Workday Access: If you can log into Workday using your UVA credentials you can create an expense report and submit your own reimbursements.
+Instructions on creating an expense report can be found here: https://uvafinance.virginia.edu/resources/create-expense-report-qrg - o If you do not have Workday Access: For those students that do not have Workday access you must fill out the Non-Employee Reimbursement Form and send itemized receipts to bme-finance@virginia.edu to have them process your reimbursement.
+A valid Workstring must be included with the documentation you submit (your PI or Lab Manager will have this information).
+If you have never received a reimbursement payment you will have to register in PaymentWorks (a BME fiscal team member must start this process and you will be sent a link from PaymentWorks to complete the registration) before your reimbursement can be started in Workday.
+Please contact bme-finance@virginia.edu with any questions regarding reimbursements. - PLANE TICKETS: For plane tickets you are more than welcome to use one of the department p-cards, but you are not allowed to physically take the p-card, so you should bring a laptop with you to the Main BME Office.
+Please be aware that some airlines are now asking for the credit card used to book the tickets at check-in.
+Keep this in mind if you are considering using one of the BME fiscal teams credit card for plane tickets (you will not be allowed to take the UVA credit card with you on your trip).
+Alternatively, you can ask bme-finance@virginia.edu for the contact information for one of our approved travel agency contacts, where they have these p-cards on file and can easily make their travel arrangements and then those will automatically be charged to the p-card.

+- CONFERENCE REGISTRATION: For conference registrations it is highly recommended to use a p-card (follow same instructions as stated above for plane tickets). - HOTEL ACCOMMODATIONS: For accommodation p-card is not available as they cannot pay for accommodation in advance.
 (Also, Air Bnb's not allowed on p-cards.).
 So you must pay for your hotel/AirBnB yourself.
-You will get reimbursed when you show your receipt to Anita/Tracy after your trip. - GETTING REIMBURSED: You have 30 days from the last day of your trip to submit your receipts, otherwise it becomes taxable income.
+You must seek reimbursement after your trip. - GETTING REIMBURSED: You have 30 days from the last day of your trip to submit your receipts, otherwise it becomes taxable income.
 The time it will take for you to get reimbursed depends on how long it will take for each process to go through approvals, but it should normally not take longer than a week unless there are circumstances, such as the PI not approving the expense in Workday on time.